jcepriano/Launch-Mod2-AnimalTracker/README.md

 1. What does TDD stand for?

+TDD stands for Test Driven Development.
+It is the process of writing out tests before creating the class for that test.

 1. What are three benefits of using TDD?

+a.
+Using TDD makes it more likely that a developer does not write code they don't need
+b.
+It can help reduce the chance of creating bugs and make it unlikely that a finished program would be pushed out with a bug
+c.
+Helps the developer plan out exactly what they want a class to do

 1. Imagine you are in an interview.
 The interviewer asks: How do you use TDD?
 How would you answer?

+When approaching a new program using the TDD process, I plan out what my code should accomplish and create unit tests that reflect what I want my classes to do in my program.

 1. For the class below, outline the tests you would need.
 Try to use as much C# syntax as possible.
 The first test has been provided for you. (this question is worth 4 points)
 ```c#